cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 *  `-r, --recurrence TEXT`      -  Recurrence on the scheduled execution. e.g. `2 weeks`, `30 min` or `1d`.
 You cannot use this argument with arguments: [rrule]
 *  `-c, --count INTEGER`        -  Maximum number of times to run the execution.
 If left empty, there's no limit on repetition.
 You cannot use this argument with arguments: [rrule]
 *  `--weekdays TEXT`            -  Weekdays on which to run the execution, e.g. `su,mo,tu`.
 If left empty, runs on any weekday.
 You cannot use this argument with arguments: [rrule]
 *  `--rrule TEXT`               -  A scheduling rule in the iCalendar format, e.g. `RRULE:FREQ=DAILY;INTERVAL=3`, which means run every 3 days.
-You cannot use this argument with arguments: [count, frequency, weekdays]
+You cannot use this argument with arguments: [count, recurrence, weekdays]
 *  `--slip INTEGER`             -  Maximum time window after the target time has passed, in which the scheduled execution can run [in minutes, default=0]
 *  `--stop-on-fail`             -  Whether to stop scheduling the execution in case it failed.
 *  `-t, --tenant-name TEXT`     -  The name of the tenant of the deployment schedule.